charlesclz03/flowforge/DOCS/summaries/SESSION_SUMMARY_NOV_17_2025.md

 - Hero CTA:
   - The primary CTA text changed from **“Play Now!”** to **“Practice Here”**.
   - Both authenticated Link and unauthenticated `SignInButton` use the same gradient style (`btn-primary bg-gradient-pulse`), routing to `/howitworks`.
-  - The “FlowForge Sessions” pill above the headline has been removed for a simpler hero.
+  - The “Freestyla Sessions” pill above the headline has been removed for a simpler hero.
 - Hero stats:
   - Updated `Beats Curated` from **15+ → 10+** to reflect the current seed data.